ian-small/Emma/README.md

 To annotate a single genome in .gff format:

 `julia --project=~/github/Emma ~/github/Emma/src/command.jl --gff my_genome.gff my_genome.fasta`

+To rotate a single genome to start with MT-TM and save the rotated sequence in .fa format and the annotations in .gff format:

+`julia --project=~/github/Emma ~/github/Emma/src/command.jl --rotate MT-TM --fa my_genome.rotated.fasta --gff my_genome.rotated.gff my_genome.fasta`

 To annotate many fasta files in the directory 'my_genomes' and save the generated .tbl files in the same directory: